mesterhammerfic/x_ray_classification/README.md

 # Improving Radiology Efficiency with AI

-An image classifcation project using x-ray data from mendelay.
+An image classification project using x-ray data from mendelay.

 ## Table of Contents